kvarak/dnd/docs/_Folk/beastfolk.md

 - **Speed**.
 You have a base speed of 30 ft.

 - **Low-light Vision**.
 Accustomed to life beneath the ground, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - **Sneaky**.
-You are proficien with the Stealth skill.
+Add the *Stealth* skill to your class skills if not already there and gain 1 skill point to spent on that skill.

 </div>